 Home Wireless Networks

-Wireless networks use Wi-Fi. and are quick and easy to install, but are generally slower than wired networks.
+The installation of wireless networks using Wi-Fi is quick and easy, but wireless networks are generally slower than wired networks.
 See Wi-Fi and Wireless networks for more details.

 Wireless Network Advantages

-- Easy to setup from an end user perspective.
+- Easy installation and set up from an end user perspective.

 - Allows easy access to smart phones, Tablets and mobile devices.